ChenC2002/VAPA/README.md

 | Task records | Instance/patient IDs, instruction, cutoff, family, requested fields/window, answer type, gold answer, and reference pointers; [`tiny_tasks.jsonl`](examples/tiny_tasks.jsonl) |
 | Event-only task template | `latest_field_events` constructs latest-value tasks from mapped events and an explicit field/window template; [`tiny_latest_field_manifest.json`](examples/tiny_latest_field_manifest.json) |

-Manifest paths are relative to its directory and must remain within it.
-Every consumed source must appear in `source_files`.
-JSON fields are decoded strictly; duplicate keys, non-finite numbers, duplicate IDs, and malformed records are rejected.
-Prepared episodes exclude post-cutoff events, and every episode for a patient stays in one split.
-Timestamps are normalized to UTC; timestamps without an offset are interpreted as UTC, so local-time sources must be converted explicitly before preparation.

-The latest-field builder uses each patient's last event as cutoff and rejects conflicting latest observations.
-It is a public task builder, not a raw MIMIC benchmark adapter.
-`mimic_iv`, `medcalc_bench`, `medagentbench_query`, and `ehrshot` are registered extension
-points that require an authorized [`DatasetAdapter`](src/vapa/data/adapters.py) implementation; their private source mappings are not bundled.

 ### Training and Evaluation Artifacts